chazzka/clanekforest/clanek.md

 The appropriate choice of the algorithm for the range tolerance selection is a matter of experiments and future research.

 In this section we describe the Isolation Forest, pinpointing the changes made by Novelty Service.

+This is demonstrated by a new service (TODO: odkaz) which was created by modifying the standard the Isolation Forest implementation in [odkaz na kapitolu].

+ We encourage you to try it and maybe create your own service based on our already implemented ones.

 First, the correct hyperparameters setting is needed in order to properly use the Novelty service.
 For the Novelty service to work, it is necessary to set the following set of attributes: